 The Summer Zoo Crew Program is open to students ages 13-17 who seek to learn more about animals and conservation while gaining valuable job skills through a volunteer experience.
 The Zoo Crew program provides participants a sneak peek of the daily operations at the Houston Zoo while introducing them to the many different career options available in a zoological setting.

-Returning Zoo Crew who participated in the 2013 Summer Zoo Crew program may apply for senior positions in Camp Zoofari, Education, or Theatrical Interpretation in addition to designated animal sections.
-Please read the detailed 2014 Returning Zoo Crew Description & Requirements, then fill out your application: Questions?
+First Year Zoo Crew assist our Education Department in one of three areas: Theatrical Interpretation, Education, or Camp Zoofari.
+Please read the detailed 2015 First Year Summer Zoo Crew Description & Requirements, then fill out your application: Returning Zoo Crew who participated in the 2014 Summer Zoo Crew program may apply for senior positions in Theatrical Interpretation, Education, or Camp Zoofari in addition to designated animal sections.
+Please read the detailed 2015 Returning Zoo Crew Description & Requirements, then fill out your application: Questions?
 Contact us at email@example.com

-The Fall Zoo Crew Program runs from September through December and is a weekend volunteer program for students ages 13-17 focusing on conservation and education.
+Fall Zoo Crew ProgramThe Fall Zoo Crew Program runs from September through December and is a weekend volunteer program focusing on conservation and education for students ages 13-17.
 Fall Zoo Crew spend their time educating the public on Zoo grounds about endangered species and conservation at various fall events, such as Get Out & Play Day, Enrichment Day, and Zoo Boo.
 They may also have the opportunity to assist with fall and winter camps.

 Successful Fall Zoo Crew applicants must be available to volunteer from 8 am to 4 pm on the following Saturdays: September 6th, November 8th, and December 6th.
 In addition, they must also be able to volunteer from 8 am to 4 pm on one of the following Saturdays: October 11th, 18th, or 25th.
 2014 Fall Zoo Crew Description

+Group VolunteersThe Houston Zoo welcomes corporate, school and other volunteer groups to help fulfill the Zoo’s project needs.
+All group volunteers must be age 13 or older.
+The Houston Zoo requires at least one adult chaperone for every 10 volunteers under the age of 18.
 Group volunteers are typically scheduled for projects/shifts lasting up to four hours.
 Most Zoo projects can accommodate a group size of 25 or fewer.
 Please note that project availability is limited and requests must be received at least 30 days in advance.
 The exact project will vary due to the time of year and needs of the Zoo.

 - Outdoor Projects – Raking leaves, moving substrate (soil, sand, rocks, gravel), planting shrubs, flowers, etc. Each project will vary depending on the needs of the Zoo and the interest of the group.

 - Indoor Projects – Preparing materials for programs, sorting items for special events, dusting and cleaning indoor spaces, etc.

 - Special Events – Helping with Zoo event setup, greeting guests, manning craft and activity tables, providing event support, cleanup etc. Major Zoo events include Earth Day in the spring and Zoo Boo in the fall.
 The activities at each event vary greatly, but each one offers your group the opportunity to interact with Zoo guests during fun and interactive activities around the Zoo.